peter-ryseck/boid-swarm/README.md

 *   **Cohesion:** Boids move toward the center of mass of their neighbors.
 *   **Separation:** Boids steer away from close neighbors to avoid collisions.

-The simulation is written in C and uses SDL2 for visualization and OpenBLAS for optimized mathematical operations.
+The simulation is written in C and uses SDL2 for visualization.

 Compilation & Execution